 We assumed that the current generation of 40-year-olds will carry forward the same elevated disease risk as they age, and that the increase in colorectal cancer incidence is caused by an increase in adenoma risk.
-Although the increasing background risk is likely a cohort effect that will be carried forward with this generation as they age, it is unlikely that it will be observed in colorectal cancer incidence data, especially at ages $\geq$ 55 years, because it is counteracted by the increased uptake of screening.
+Although the increasing background risk is likely a cohort effect that will be carried forward with this generation as they age,18 it is unlikely that it will be observed in colorectal cancer incidence data, especially at ages \geq 55 years, because it is counteracted by the increased uptake of screening.
 Furthermore, it is not known whether the increase in colorectal cancer incidence is caused by an increase in adenoma risk, a faster adenoma progression to malignancy, or some combination of the two.
-In MISCAN's analysis for the ACS, the effects of each of these assumptions were evaluated; the model recommendation of screening initiation at age 45 years was robust.
+The effects of each of these assumptions were evaluated in MISCAN's analysis for the ACS;22 the model recommendation of screening initiation at age 45 years was robust.
 Future research is needed to determine the cause and carcinogenic pathway of the increase in colorectal cancer incidence.

-In analyses by sex and race we assumed that the natural history of colorectal cancer does not vary by race.
-This assumption was based on a comprehensive review of the literature that found that the primary driver of differential risks by race is access to care, not biological differences in natural history.
-This assumption is also supported by the recently-published findings from the Southern Community Cohort Study (see the section "Analyses by Sex and Race" for more details on the findings of these studies).
-While differences in biology and/or risk factors may also contribute to black-white differences in colorectal cancer incidence and mortality rates, mounting evidence suggests that the magnitude is likely small relative to the role of access to screening124-126 and treatment.
+In analyses by race and sex we assumed that the natural history of colorectal cancer does not vary by race.
+This assumption was based on a comprehensive review of the literature that found that the primary driver of differential risks by race is access to care, not biological differences in natural history.74 This assumption is also supported by the recently-published findings from the Southern Community Cohort Study75 (see the section Analyses by Race and Sex for more details on the findings of these studies).
+While differences in biology^{111,112} and/or risk factors^{113,114} may also contribute to Black-White differences in colorectal cancer incidence and mortality rates, mounting evidence suggests that the magnitude is likely small relative to the role of access to screening126-128 and treatment.^{129,130}

 We expressed results using 3 different metrics of efficiency, differing with respect to the measure of benefit.
-When LYG (or QALYG) is used as a measure of benefit, screening strategies beginning at age 45 years mostly dominate the efficient frontiers, whereas when using death averted, strategies that begin screening at ages 50 or 55 years are also efficient.
-The advantage of using deaths averted as the measure of benefit is that patients and clinicians find it easier to interpret.
-However, this measure does not tell us how premature the avoided death would have been.
-Using LYG as a measure of benefit accounts for a larger gain in life expectancy from, for example, preventing a colorectal cancer death in a 45-year-old individual compared to a 75- year-old individual.
-To provide guidance with interpretation, we also expressed the LYG from each screening strategy in terms of the number of days of life gained per person.
+When the estimated number of LYG (or QALYG) is used as a measure of benefit, screening strategies beginning at age 45 years mostly dominate the efficient frontiers, whereas when using the estimated number of deaths averted, strategies that begin screening at ages 50 or 55 years are also efficient.
+The advantage of using the estimated number of deaths averted as the measure of benefit is that patients and clinicians find it easier to interpret.131 However, this measure does not tell us how premature the avoided death would have been.132 Using estimated LYG as a measure of benefit accounts for a larger gain in life expectancy from, for example, preventing a colorectal cancer death in a 45-year-old individual compared to a 75-year-old individual.
+To provide guidance with interpretation, we also expressed the LYG from each screening strategy in terms of the estimated number of days of life gained per person.